anpawo/Mary/Documentation/Formal description of our language's grammar.md

 ; Represents an integer value.

 <arguments> ::= <variable> | <function_type> ("," <whitespace>? <variable> | <function_type>)*
+; Defines a list of arguments, which can be variables or function types, separated by commas.

 <variable> ::= <identifier> ":" <type>